cakephp/queue/README.md

 The worker shell may invoke the events during normal execution.
 These events may be listened to by the associated `listener` in the Queue config.

-- `Processor.job.exception`:
+- `Processor.message.exception`:
-  - description: Dispatched when a job throws an exception.
+  - description: Dispatched when a message throws an exception.
-  - arguments: `job` and `exception`
+  - arguments: `message` and `exception`
-- `Processor.job.invalid`:
+- `Processor.message.invalid`:
-  - description: Dispatched when a job has an invalid callable.
+  - description: Dispatched when a message has an invalid callable.
-  - arguments: `job`
+  - arguments: `message`
-- `Processor.job.reject`:
+- `Processor.message.reject`:
-  - description: Dispatched when a job completes and is to be rejected.
+  - description: Dispatched when a message completes and is to be rejected.
-  - arguments: `job`
+  - arguments: `message`
-- `Processor.job.success`:
+- `Processor.message.success`:
-  - description: Dispatched when a job completes and is to be acknowledged.
+  - description: Dispatched when a message completes and is to be acknowledged.
-  - arguments: `job`
+  - arguments: `message`
 - `Processor.maxIterations`:
   - description: Dispatched when the max number of iterations is reached.
 - `Processor.maxRuntime`:
   - description: Dispatched when the max runtime is reached.
-- `Processor.job.failure`:
+- `Processor.message.failure`:
-  - description: Dispatched when a job completes and is to be requeued.
+  - description: Dispatched when a message completes and is to be requeued.
-  - arguments: `job`
+  - arguments: `message`
-- `Processor.job.seen`:
+- `Processor.message.seen`:
   - description: Dispatched when a message is seen.
-  - arguments: `job`
+  - arguments: `message`
-- `Processor.job.start`:
+- `Processor.message.start`:
-  - description: Dispatched before a job is started.
+  - description: Dispatched before a message is started.
-  - arguments: `job`
+  - arguments: `message`